CBB752Spring2017/CBB752Spring2017.github.io/team_4.2.md

 ---
 layout: page
-title: CBB752 Spring 2017
+title: Final project 4.2
-tagline: Final Project 4.2
+tagline: Final Project
 ---

 A Study of the Effects of Mutations at A-I35 in Human Galectin-8